top of page

 ssemwal at ucsc.edu

 I was born and raised in San Diego and then moved to Santa Cruz for my bachelor’s degree at UC Santa Cruz.
-My undergraduate research focused on Wolbachia, a vertically transmitted bacteria that manipulate its host’s reproductive system via different mechanisms to maximize their spread.
+My undergraduate research focused on Wolbachia, a vertically transmitted bacteria that manipulates its host’s reproductive system via different mechanisms to maximize their spread.
 One mechanism is called cytoplasmic incompatibility, which is what I focused on.
 Now I’m studying the interactions between microbes and antibodies in our gut and how different factors influence these antibodies’ production.

 Giovanni Vega (he/him)